Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: Introduction

 Although IRS-aided MEC has been studied \cite{bai2021resource,hua2019reconfigurable,cao2019intelligent,bai2020latency,liu2021latency,zhou2020delay,li2021energy,yu2022irs,xu2022deep}, there are few works focusing on activate MEC servers in other neighboring cells in IRS-aided MEC system.
 In conventional MEC systems, MDs can only offload their computing tasks to one MEC server.
 It is challenging to activate multiple MEC servers to collaboratively serve a single user to tackle resource exhaustion because of the complicated joint resource allocation problems.
 Moreover, cell-edge deployment of IRS can alleviate severe co-channel interference from neighboring cells \cite{rezaei2022energy}, which motivates us to explore the multi-cell system with multiple MEC servers.
 Although \cite{chen2022dynamic,poularakis2019joint,liang2021multi} explored the multi-cell MEC for service migration, they did not consider the LoS links blockage problem that can prevent the MEC systems from unleashing their full potential.
 However, the existing IRS-aided MEC works mainly considered either execution latency \cite{bai2020latency,liu2021latency,zhou2020delay} or energy consumption \cite{li2021energy} in MEC systems, lacking joint optimization of both critical objectives.

 Motivated by the aforementioned literature review, we consider the IRS-aided MEC in multi-cell networks, and both energy consumption and computing latency are designed as the optimization objectives.
-We formulate the multi-cell IRS-aided MEC problem by optimizing the joint metric that consists of both execution latency and energy consumption.
-Moreover, with the help of BCD, the original problem is decomposed into MEC subproblem and IRS communication subproblem.
-Additionally, the IRS communication subproblem is converted to a difference-of-convex (DC) problem, which is then solved by the fractional programming (FP) technique and majorization minimization (MM) method.
 The main contributions are summarized as follows.

 \begin{enumerate} \item We develop an IRS-aided MEC model in multi-cell networks, which enables the cell-edge users to offload their computing tasks to several MEC servers at different BSs.
 We design the weighted optimization metric that consists of both computing latency and energy consumption.
 We formulate the minimization problem in the IRS-aided multi-cell MEC system by optimizing the computation offloading volume, the edge computing resources allocated to each device, the beamforming vector, and the phase-shifting matrix. \item The problem is decomposed into a MEC subproblem and an IRS communication subproblem through the BCD technique.
 Specifically, the MEC subproblem is transformed into a standard quadratic constrained problem (QCP).
-The IRS communication subproblem is transformed into a weight-sum-rate problem with the help of auxiliary variables. \item We propose the algorithm named as BCD-FP-DC.
+The IRS communication subproblem is transformed into a weight-sum-rate problem with the assistance of auxiliary variables. \item We propose the algorithm named as BCD-FP-DC.
 Decomposed by BCD, the MEC subproblem in the nonconvex QCP form is solved by a spatial branch-and-bound method.
-The IRS communication subproblem in the weight-sum-rate form is solved by the quadratic FP and MM methods.
+The IRS communication subproblem in the weight-sum-rate form is solved by the fractional programming (FP) technique, where the difference-of-convex (DC) problem is then solved by majorization minimization (MM) method.

 \item We present the numerical results to validate the performance of our proposed BDC-FD-DC algorithm.
 The results show that our BCD-FP-DC algorithm can achieve better performance with a lower system cost than all the benchmarks under the large size of the IRS elements.
-Moreover, the multi-cell IRS-aided MEC framework can achieve additional performance gains compared to the multi-cell MEC system without the support of the IRS. \end{enumerate}
+Moreover, the multi-cell IRS-aided MEC framework can achieve additional performance gains compared to the multi-cell MEC system without the support of the IRS.